 \section{Sample Sets}

 In the SP community, no consensus on the use of particular samples for the evaluation of SPs and code analysis methods exists~\cite{2019_software_protection_decision_support_and_evaluation_methodologies_dagstuhl_seminar_19331}.
 Instead, used samples vary widely both in complexity of individual samples and overall sample set size.
-This is in stark contrast to other fields in computer science (e.\,g., the machine learning and computer vision communities with their omni-present data sets MNIST, CIFAR10, CIFAR100, ImageNet; the compiler community with the SPEC, parsec, and DaCapo benchmark suites; the circuit community with ITC'99, MCNC'91, ISCAS'89 and ISCAS'85; etc.) and results in a strikingly large number of distinct samples used in the past literature on SPs.
+This results in a strikingly large number of distinct samples used in the SP literature, in stark contrast to other fields in computer science, such as in machine learning and computer vision with the omni-present data sets MNIST, CIFAR10, CIFAR100, ImageNet; in compilers with the SPEC, parsec, and DaCapo benchmark suites; in circuit design with ITC'99, MCNC'91, ISCAS'89 and ISCAS'85; and even in hardware obfuscation, where Trust Hub offers a set of labeled hardware obfuscation benchmarks~\cite{2018_development_and_evaluation_of_hardware_obfuscation_benchmarks}.

 This section presents the results of a fine-grained analysis of samples used in SP research.
-Methodologically, we included only samples that were used for the evaluation of the approach presented in a paper.
+Methodologically, we included only samples used for evaluating solutions presented in a paper.
 Short demo programs or fragments of programs explaining an approach were omitted from the analysis.
 Overall, \haveSamplesetPercentage{}\%~$\hat{=}$~\haveSampleset{}/\totalPapers{} of all papers have specified a sample set for evaluation.
 Among the other papers that have no sample set, there are 8.4\%~$\hat{=}$~48/\totalPapers{} of which this is to be expected, because they are surveys, theoretic papers, and papers focusing specifically on SP tool features that do not need to be evaluated on samples, such as tool transparency for maintainers and users~\cite{2019_epona_and_the_obfuscation_paradox_transparent_for_users_and_developers_a_pain_for_reversers}.

-In the remaining 7.0\%~$\hat{=}$~40/\totalPapers{} papers, which are all goodware papers and of which the vast majority present novel obfuscation techniques claimed to be practical, no samples are used for evaluating the contributions.
-This lack of evaluation obviously is major shortcoming of a significant number of papers.
-However, our data in \cref{sec:sample-no-sample} in the supplemental material, indicates a downward trend.
+\bemph{In the remaining 7.0\%~$\hat{=}$~40/\totalPapers{} papers, which are all goodware papers and of which the vast majority present novel obfuscation techniques claimed to be practical, no samples are used for evaluating the contributions.
+This lack of evaluation obviously is major shortcoming of a significant number of papers.} However, our data in \cref{sec:sample-no-sample} in the supplemental material indicates a downward trend.